dirko/dirko.github.io/_posts/2015-08-15-Image-segmentation-with-loopy-belief-propagation.md

 The package's interface is maturing and I think it is almost time to start optimising the run-time.
 Some of the recent changes are:

-- `Model` objects are now 'immutable' - the reason I changed this was originally so that we can calculate the factored energy functional, which requires access to the original potentials.
+- `Model` objects are now 'immutable'---the reason I changed this was originally so that we can calculate the factored energy functional, which requires access to the original potentials.
 But it had the nice benefit that `Model` objects can be re-used many times.
-- All state now lies with `Inference` objects - much like `sklearn`.
+- All state now lies with `Inference` objects---much like `sklearn`.
 When `calibrate` is called on an `Inference` object, `Belief`s are updated and afterwards you have an `Inference` object that represents a calibrated model.
-- The `calibrate` method now takes as parameter the `evidence` - again I like the parallel to `sklearn`'s `fit` method which takes `X` and `y` as parameters.
+- The `calibrate` method now takes as parameter the `evidence`---again I like the parallel to `sklearn`'s `fit` method which takes `X` and `y` as parameters.